tendermint/tendermint/docs/architecture/adr-073-libp2p.md

 - The `p2p.Channel` interface should change to replace the golang channels with a more functional interface for sending messages.
-The new methods on this object, will return an `error` objects obviating the need for the `Error` channel.
-The `Out` channel through which reactors send messages to Peers, will be replaced by a `Send` method which will take a context, allowing for clean shut down.
+The new methods on this object, will take contexts to support safe cancellation and return errors, and generally block rather than return asynchronously.
+The `Out` channel through which reactors send messages to Peers, will be replaced by a `Send` method, and the Error channel will be replaced by an `Error` method.

 - Rectors will have access to an interface that will allow them to access information from the current state of the Peer information